remove all variables

 22 20. scientific notation ~(abbridged version)~

-# remove all varibles
+# remove all variables

 rm (list = ls())